bu-rcs/gpu_util/TASKS.md

 - Duplicate values? whats going on?
 2024-01-21 22:58:02 weird merging time event?
 - some nans when grouping over entire 2024 year...exploring this 153847 vs 137830: 505 jobs?, 3 users
    - year_2024_01[year_2024_01['owner']=='allenjb']['options'].values
+   - causes some issues with generating report for whole year
+- one user requested 4 gpus and held an interactive session open for 48 hours 4 times last month! maybe this can be monitored!

 ### 3/10/25